Braeger Ford helped make these videos

 In addition to improving the fuel economy of your 626, regularly replacing your air filter will put less strain on your engine.
 These filters are fairly inexpensive, so check out our parts page for great deals and coupons on a new one (tip: buy several, when you go to check the filter on your 626, you can easily swap it for a new one if it is dirty).

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1998 Mazda 626 LX 2.0L 4 Cyl.
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today1998 Mazda 626 LX 2.0L 4 Cyl.

 Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb1998 Mazda 626 LX 2.0L 4 Cyl.

 The best way to fix leaking hoses is to replace them, but if you don't have time, a stop leak product might work for you1998 Mazda 626 LX 2.0L 4 Cyl.

 Sure you can take it in for a $19 lube, but are you OK with a stripped oil pan and cheap parts in return?1998 Mazda 626 LX 2.0L 4 Cyl.

 If your battery has green or white cruddy deposits, it is probably not getting enough juice from and will likely wear out sooner1998 Mazda 626 LX 2.0L 4 Cyl.

 Want an easy way to save $500?
 Rotate your tires at least three times per year1997 Mercury Tracer LS 2.0L 4 Cyl.
 Sedan